robertsLando/statistics-server/README.md

 }
 ```

-If no collection name is provided the default collection will be used: `metric`.
+If no collection name is provided the default collection will be used: `statistics`.
 The default collection has a unique field named `id` that the user can use to uniquely identify an entry in the collection

 #### POST `/update-db`